toru34/nmax/README.md

 PyTorch-like neural network module system in JAX.

 The idea is borrowed from Parallax (https://github.com/srush/parallax.
 MIT License).
-The internal implementation is different.
+The implementation is different.

 ## Instalation